andersfugmann/amqp-client/README.md

 crashes because a service is relying on other services to allocate AMQP resources (exchanges, queues etc.).

 Channels and consumers are tagged with an id, host name, pid etc. to ease tracing on AMQP level.

+The design philiosiphy of the library is *fail fast*, meaning that if any external state changes (e.g. connection closes unexpectibly, queu consumption is cancelled) an exception is raised, and It is adviced to let the process crash and restart initialization rather than going through the complex task of reparing the state.

 [Documentation for the API](http://andersfugmann.github.io/amqp-client/index.html).